 Then, find an alternative behavior to replace the detrimental habit with.
 The new habit should still give you comfort.

-These new positive habits can include seeking support from friends, exercising, mediating, journaling, perform tasks you enjoy, taking with your partner openly, or taking care of yourself.
+These new positive habits can include seeking support from friends, exercising, meditating, journaling, performing tasks you enjoy, talking with your partner openly, or taking care of yourself.